10 Best Ways to Find Influencers (Free & Paid)

 • While finding hashtags is quick, the subsequent steps of evaluating and contacting each potential influencer can be time-consuming without automation tools.

-🍋 3— Create & promote a brand ambassador program (almost free)
+7: Create & promote a brand ambassador program (almost free)

 An ambassador program is where a brand recruits individuals, often customers or fans, to represent and promote their products or services.

 These brand ambassadors share the brand's values and are enthusiastic about spreading the word.
-They may receive incentives like discounts, free products, or commissions in return for their promotional efforts.
+They may receive incentives like discounts, free products, or affiliate commissions in return for their promotional efforts.

 Brands like Pura Vida and Loop Earplugs have successfully used this method to engage with the right influencers to promote their brand.

 They have dedicated landing pages for ambassador programs.
-Here they talk about who they're looking for as their ambassador, what are the perks for prompting their product and finally invite them to apply.
+Here they talk about who they're looking for as their ambassador, what are the incentives and perks for prompting their product and finally invite them to apply.

 Here's how to promote your ambassador program: